 Coming Soon: Westside Reservoir Park (Northwest Atlanta)

 When complete, Atlanta's Westside Reservoir Park will be more than twice the size of Piedmont Park, holding a month's worth of drinking water in an old quarry-turned-lake and connecting with the northwest leg of the Atlanta BeltLine.
-In the works for several years now, the first phase is of the park is expected to open in 2019.
+In the works for several years now, the first phase is of the park is nearing completion.
 Renderings of the park show sweeping paved trails encircling the lake and sports fields on the periphery, with views of the Atlanta skyline close in the background.
-In all, it will cover 280 acres just a short jaunt from downtown.
+In all, it will cover 280 acres just a short jaunt from Downtown.
 Visitors will soon have yet another way to explore outdoor Atlanta.

 Written by RootsRated Media for Atlanta Convention & Visitors Bureau.